Sarveshkaran/Exp-7-Synchornous-counters-/README.md

 ### PROGRAM
 ```
 Program for flipflops  and verify its truth table in quartus using Verilog programming.
-Developed by: THAMARAISELVAN V
+Developed by: SARVESHKARAN VK
-RegisterNumber: 212221230115
+RegisterNumber: 212221230089
 UP COUNTER:-